hoanhan101/hstore/README.md

 $ go test -run Sequential
 $ go test -run TestBasic
 ```

+- `go test -run Sequential` runs the map and reduce tasks one at a time
+- `go test -run TestBasic` runs the map and reduce tasks in parallel

 To give more verbose output, set `debugEnabled = true` in
 [common.go](src/mapreduce/common.go), and add `-v` to the test command above.